vasanthsathya/omnia/docs/source/Utils/software_update.rst

 Role based additional software installation
 ============================================

+Apart from the packages listed in the ``/opt/omnia/input/project_default/software_config.json`` file, additional software can also be installed on the cluster nodes.
+You can do so in two following ways:

+1. To install additional packages during provisioning, you need to follow the below steps:

+    * First, fill up the ``additional_software.json`` and ``software_config.json`` input files.
+    * Then, execute the ``local_repo.yml`` playbook in order to download the required packages.
+    * Finally, execute the ``discover_and_provision.yml`` playbook in order to provision the cluster nodes along with the new additional software packages.

-To install multiple packages on cluster nodes in a bulk operation, the ``software_update.yml`` playbook can be leveraged.
+2. To install packages after the cluster is up and running, the ``software_update.yml`` utility playbook can be leveraged separately.

 Prerequisites
 ---------------